An easy, elegant dish for everyday meals or entertaining!

 - To cook the salmon, place the baking sheet in the oven, preheated to 400F.
 Bake for 20 – 22 minutes until pastry is golden brown.
 Note that these times are for salmon fillets about one inch thick; thinner ones will cook a few minutes more quickly.

-- While salmon bakes, prepare a quick dill sauce by combining in a small pot over medium heat the minced shallots and garlic with 1 tbsp (15 mL) butter.
+- While salmon bakes, prepare a quick dill sauce by combining in a small pot over medium heat the minced shallots and garlic with 1 tablespoon (15 mL) butter.
 When sizzling, add white wine.

 - As soon as it comes to a boil, add lemon juice, and chopped fresh dill.
 Cook, stirring occasionally, for 3 minutes.